P-p-H-d/maylib/README.md

 To build MAYLIB, you first have to install GNU MP (version 4.2 or higher) on your computer and MPFR (version 2.1.0 or higher).
 You need GCC (or a compatible compiler) and a make program.
 You have to get [GMP](http://www.gmplib.org/), [MPFR](http://www.mpfr.org/) and [GCC](http://gcc.gnu.org/).
 Please see their respective documentation to see how to install them.

 In the MAYLIB source directory, type:

        make

-Or if you have not installed GMP and/or MPFR in another directory, type:
+Or if you have not installed GMP and/or MPFR in non-system directory, type:

-      make GMP=$GMP_DIR MPFR=$MPFR_DIR
+      make GMP=$GMP_INSTALL_DIR MPFR=$MPFR_INSTALL_DIR

 This will compile MAYLIB, and create a library archive file libmay.a.

-By default, MAYLIB is built with the assertions turned on, which slows down a lot the library (a factor of 3), but is a lot safer.
+By default, MAYLIB is built with the assertions turned on and no optimization, which slows down a lot the library, but is a lot safer.
 To have an optimized version, type:

-        make CFLAGS="-O2 -fomit-frame-pointer" [GMP=$GMP_DIR MPFR=$MPFR_DIR]

-or

         make fast [GMP=...]